chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     git rebase upstream/master

-Pushing such changes to your repository (again, **this may cause problems** if other repositories have pulled the changes):
+Pushing such changes to your repository (again, **this may cause problems** if other repositories have pulled the changes -- however this is uncommon in the Chapel development workflow):

 .. code-block:: bash